 If your bathroom remodel is aiming for a modern, minimalist aesthetic, a tankless toilet certainly lends itself to a more contemporary atmosphere.
 It would also do well in a small water closet where floorspace is at a premium.
 Another benefit: They can be wall-mounted at any height for a more comfortable sitting experience.

 A tankless toilet comes with a steeper price tag and it is definitely not a DIY project.
 It will require a professional installation.
 A retrofit of your plumbing may also be in order.
-Bottom line: Going tankless will cost more upfront, but you’ll benefit from the smaller water bills down the road.
+Bottom line: choosing a toilet without a tank will cost more upfront, but you’ll benefit from the smaller water bills down the road.
 Plus, it’s just a more stylish latrine.

 Toilets without tanks are a worthy consideration for your bathroom.
-Before & After Plumbing and Drain, LLC is Surprise, AZ’s expert in re-piping and plumbing fixture installation.
-To schedule an appointment, call (623) 335-0000.
+Before & After Plumbing and Drain, LLC is Surprise, AZ’s expert in re-piping and plumbing fixture installation—to schedule an appointment, call (623) 335-0000.